 ABOUT THE HASTY PUDDING INSTITUTE OF 1770

 The Hasty Pudding Institute of 1770’s philanthropic mission is to provide educational and developmental support in all aspects of the performing arts for the underprivileged, to encourage satire and comedy, and to cultivate young talent around the world.
-The Institute is comprised of The Hasty Pudding Club (the oldest social club in the United States), The Hasty Pudding Theatricals (the third oldest theater group in the world, after the Comédie Française and the Oberammergau Passion Players) and the Harvard Krokodiloes (the foremost collegiate a cappella group in the United States).
+The Institute comprises the Hasty Pudding Club (the oldest social club in the United States), the Hasty Pudding Theatricals (the third oldest theater group in the world after the Comédie-Française and the Oberammergau Passion Play) and the Harvard Krokodiloes (the foremost collegiate a cappella group in the United States).
 Over the last two centuries, it has grown into a premiere performing arts organization, a patron of the arts and comedy, and an advocate for satire and discourse as tools for change worldwide.

 THE HISTORY OF THE PUDDING

 In 1795, twenty-one Harvard students crowded into a dorm room to celebrate the establishment of a new on-campus society.
 Members pledged to maintain the club’s secrecy and “to cultivate the social affections and cherish the feelings of friendship and patriotism.”
 Most importantly, they mandated that “the members in alphabetical order shall provide a pot of hasty pudding for every meeting.”
 With this ritual, the Hasty Pudding Club found its namesake, and the theatrical organization of today found its simpler roots.